RubyFM1/hackintosh-Ryzen-5-3600-RX5700XT-A520M-K-V2/README.md

 Replace all files and folders in your EFI folder with those you download here
 # Other
 The installed kext files related to monitoring processor temperatures do not work on versions of MacOS Sonoma, Ventura, and there is no need for them, but in order not to break anything, it is better to leave them as they are, they do not affect the operation of the system in any way
+# P.S.
+In kext files there is an error in the form of different files performing the same task, it is better not to touch anything, everything works fine anyway and does not cause errors